aiman-al-masoud/deixiscript/docs/thesis/2-programming-languages.typ

 Just like there are thousands of natural languages, some of which are used and understood all over the world, and many more of which are only used by a relatively restricted number of speakers; so too there are myriads of programming languages: some of which have achieved world-fame and are widespread in the industry, and many more of which remain relatively esoteric.

-The evolution of programming languages also mirrors that of natural languages, to some degree, and some are even critical of this state of affairs. // Programming Languages shouldn't be" too Natural" Mandrioli, Dino and Pradella, Matteo

-From a population of original languages, new ones arise, features are transferred from one language or language family to another, and eventually some of them die out, when most of their original user base abandons them and moves on. // chodry
+The evolution of programming languages also mirrors that of natural languages, to some degree, and some are even critical of this state of affairs @mandrioli2015programming.
+From a population of original languages, new ones arise, features are transferred from one language or language family to another, and eventually some of them die out, when most of their original user base abandons them and moves on @chowdhary2007evolution.

 It is usually much easier for a programmer to master multiple programming languages during the course of his or her lifetime, than it is for him or her to master the same number of natural languages.
 This is at least in part due to the objective complexity of any natural language as compared to any programming language (we just don't notice it as human beings); but it is also in part due to the fact that programming languages (even, possibly, very different looking ones) generally fall into a restricted number of groupings, identified by their dominant programming paradigm.